-So many people automatically assume they should be good at any sport they try simple because they are active and in good shape.
-Well that’s just silly.
+So many people automatically assume they should be good at any sport they try, simply because they are active and in good shape.
+Well, that’s just silly.
 Just because you’re a good skater doesn’t mean you’re going to be a good cyclist (unless, of course, your name is Clara Hughes), and the same goes for running.
 Whenever you take up a new sport or activity there is a learning curve, and running is no different.
 Even though it seems like the easiest and simplest of activities, as with anything you need to start slowly.

 Certainly being active and in good shape will make running easier for you than someone who is out of shape and inactive, but you should both be starting out with the same program, the only difference is the fitter person will probably cover more distance in the same time span as the less fit person.

 Many people decide one day that they want to become active and take up running right out of the gate.
-These are the people that often find themselves discouraged or injured not long afterwards.
+These are the people that often find themselves discouraged or injured not long afterward.
 Before even starting to run, you should be able to walk 4 miles in an hour give or take 5 minutes or so.
-If walking a 15 minute mile winds you, then you should probably stick with walking a little longer until you’ve built up your stamina.
+If walking a 15-minute mile winds you, then you should probably stick with walking a little longer until you’ve built up your stamina.

-Begin each run/walk with a 10 minute walking warm-up and then a 10 minute cool down afterwards taking you to approximately a 40 minute workout each time. remember to stretch afterwards.
+Begin each run/walk with a 10-minute walking warm-up and then a 10-minute cool-down afterward taking you to approximately a 40-minute workout each time. remember to stretch afterward.
 If you are looking for some examples check these out.

 Another good program that runs along these same lines is the Couch to 5k from Cool Running.
 I know lots of people who have used this program successfully as a starting point for learning how to run so you may want to check it out as well.

 To avoid running injuries (Runner’s knee, ITB Issues, etc.) try to plan your runs for non-consecutive days.
-Many of these injuries are overuse injuries and for new runners can set in very early on if not careful.
-Also make sure to wear a pair of good fitting running sneakers.
+Many of these injuries are overuse injuries and new runners can set in very early on if not careful.
+Also, make sure to wear a pair of good-fitting running sneakers.
 If you’re serious about becoming a runner go to a specialty running store and get fitted for a pair of sneakers.
-A good running store will analyze your gait (take your old sneakers with you so they can take a look at the soles to check for a wear pattern), fit you for a proper fitting pair of sneakers and even get you to run around the store so they can see if the shoes fit properly.
-Believe me, although they might be a bit more expensive than your local shoe store, the information you get will be invaluable and your feet, knees and legs will really thank you!
+A good running store will analyze your gait (take your old sneakers with you so they can take a look at the soles to check for a wear pattern), fit you for a properly fitting pair of sneakers, and even get you to run around the store so they can see if the shoes fit properly.
+Believe me, although they might be a bit more expensive than your local shoe store, the information you get will be invaluable and your feet, knees, and legs will really thank you!